 A golden harvest and curious cows

 An extraordinary composition capturing the shifting seasons from summer to autumn has won first place in the South Downs National Park photo competition 2017/18 – theme ‘Growing Places’.
-The three winning and three highly commended photos are now open for you to vote for the ‘people’s choice’ winner.

 The judges agreed that ‘Harvest Home’ by Ron De’Ath was technically perfect and clearly tells the story of farmers as stewards, caring for the National Park.
 Ron De’Ath, who took the picture from Butser Hill in Hampshire, wins £250 for his picture.